-1. MEDICANES – A MEDITERRANEAN TROPICAL-LIKE CYCLONES
+1. MEDICANES – MEDITERRANEAN TROPICAL-LIKE CYCLONES

-Medicanes, or Mediterranean tropical-like cyclones are a cold-core cyclones developed over the Mediterranean Sea (Jansa, 2003), that often closely resemble tropical cyclones in satellite images.
+Medicanes or Mediterranean tropical-like cyclones are cold-core cyclones developed over the Mediterranean Sea (Jansa, 2003), that often closely resemble tropical cyclones in satellite images.
 These cyclones with tropical and subtropical characteristics can produce severe winds and torrential rainfall with major floods in affected areas Well developed medicanes have tropical characteristics, with clear circular eyes, surrounded by an eyewall and cloud pattern.
 Like hurricanes, medicanes cause sudden pressure and wind changes in the affected areas, but they normally do not reach the same intensities (Tous, Romero, 2011).

 2. FORMER CYCLONES

-3. DEVELOPMENT AND OCCURENCE
+3. DEVELOPMENT AND OCCURRENCE

 4. THE MEDITERRANEAN TROPICAL-LIKE CYCLONE CHARACTERISTIC